|

 Even though the Collector Earl’s garden was quite formal and reminiscent of Elizabethian times, other areas are very organic and allow wildflowers to flourish.

-The Stumpery garden is a classic example of an informal plot.
+The Stumpery garden is a classic example of a Victorian informal plot.
 The twisted and organic elements of tree stumps mix beautifully with tones of greenery.
 By allowing weeds and plants to self-seed, the quirky garden contrasts greatly with the more formal areas between the castle and the Arundel Cathedral.

-The tropical glasshouses are a delight for the viewer too.
-It’s fascinating to see the different types of peppers, bananas, passion fruit, and grapes hanging from the vines.
-Home cooking couldn’t be any better with freshly picked ingredients from your own garden.
+The tropical glasshouses are a delight too.
+We were fascinated by the different types of peppers, bananas, passion fruit, and grapes hanging from the vines.
+Home cooking couldn’t be any better with freshly picked ingredients from the castle garden.

-While many come to see the imposing castle, they are pleasantly surprised by what they find in the stunning gardens.
+While we came to see the imposing castle, we were pleasantly surprised by what we found in the stunning gardens.
 Since the walled garden provides protection from the elements, you’ll find some rare plantings within the walls.

 Formal garden fountain